Coming soon: Organic Panettone, Mediterranean-style Pizza with Chicken Meat.

 dust with organic all-purpose flour.
 2. Using a fork, beat butter with maple sugar.
 3. Add eggs, one at a time.
 Beat well until smooth.
 Stir in Chambord Raspberry Liquor (or orange juice).
 4. Mix flour with baking powder, salt, powdered spices, and add to the ghee mixture in two additions.
 5. Add grated carrots, raisins, crushed walnuts and raspberry crumble.
 Mix well.
 6. Scrape batter into the pan, spread it evenly, and bake for 25-30 minutes or until cake pulls away from the sides of the pan and is brown gold in colour.
 6. Cool (10 min) in the pan.
 Dust with maple sugar.
 Enjoy with Cardamom Coffee.

-3. Stir in chia and shredded coconut.
 4. Mix flour with baking powder, add to the butter mixture.
 Combine well.
 5. Using a fork, evenly spread the dough in the 11" x 7" x 2" pie pan.
 Put blackberries on the top making rows and just slightly pushing each berry into the dough.
 Leave approx. 2 cm room around each berry.
 6. Bake approx. 15-20 min until golden.
 Remove from oven and, while the pie is hot, dust with 1 tablespoon of maple sugar.
 Cool a bit, for up to 10 minutes.

 2. Using a fork, beat ghee with maple sugar until smooth.
 Add eggs, one at a time.
 Mix well until smooth.
 3. Add unsweetened shredded coconut and beat the mixture well with a hand mixer on low speed until fluffy and creamy, and is creamy white in colour like a very heavy dairy cream.
 4. Mix flour with baking powder, add to the ghee mixture.
 Combine well.
 5. Using a fork, evenly spread the dough in the baking pan.
 Spread the blueberries evenly on the top anad push them into the dough.
 The surface of the pie will be a bit bumpy.
 6. Bake approx. 20 min until golden.
 Remove from oven and, while the pie is hot, dust with maple sugar.
 Turn off heat, and put the dusted pie back into the oven for another 5 minutes.
 7. Please cool before cosuming - the pie will have a very pleasant chewy texture.
 Or eat it hot or warm, the pie will also taste great.
 Best with Vanilla Coffee.